qraft-Inc/Qraft-Store/README.md

-# Qraft store is a prototype of an  online marketplace with gigs for independent artists.
+# Qraft store is an an  online marketplace with gigs for independent artists.
-Product Developers :Kalema Arnold and Melody Nsita Product Manager :Andrew Tugume
+Product Manager :Andrew Tugume
 # Developed by qraft academy apprentices